tszanalytics/Juliacon2019/README.md

 # Juliacon2019
-Paper, presentation and code for JuliaCon 2019
+Paper, presentation and code (including jupyter notebooks) for JuliaCon 2019